 Herbicides are phytotoxic chemicals used for destroying or inhibiting the growth of various weeds (Ross & Childs, 2016).
 Indiscriminate use of herbicides for weed Control has resulted in very serious ecological and environmental problems such as increasing incidence of resistance in the weeds to Important herbicide Such as triazines.

-This experiment was conducted to evaluate the effect of chemical herbicides (xtrazine)
+This experiment was conducted to evaluate the effect of chemical herbicides (xtrazine) on Telfairia occidentalis.

-Telfairia occidentalis.
 The effect of these treatment on Telfairia occidentalis were evaluated, among the various samples in terms of number of days of germination, plant height, number of leaves, at germination, and leaf length, plant height and petiole length, at three weeks after germination. findings from this study revealed that

 applying herbicides before planting affected, germination and vegetative growth at early stage.
 Miri, et al (2012) stated that the crop plants may be more sensitive to herbicides, and there is a greater potential for herbicide residues to come into direct contact with the fruit or affect its quality.
-From table 1 , it could be depicted that the xtraxine herbicides delayed germination process Compared to the Control group.
-In table 2 and 3, xtrazine did not promote plant height and number of leaves Compared with Control: the observed variation in tables 1 to 3 ( number of days of germination, plant height, and number of leaves of the two groups) is as a result of the effect of the herbicide and not as a result of gene or sources of plant collection.
+From table 1 , it could be depicted that the xtraxine herbicides delayed germination process compared to the control group.
+In table 2 and 3, xtrazine did not promote plant height and number of leaves compared with control: the observed variation in tables 1 to 3 (Number of days of germination, plant height, and number of leaves of the two groups) is as a result of the effect of the herbicide and not as a result of gene or sources of plant collection.
 In table 4, 5 and 6, there were not much variation on the plant height, leaf length and petiole length at three weeks after germination for both treatments in this study.
 The vegetative growth for the treatment and the control increased as the strength of the herbicide effect reduced.
-This result is in line with the observations of Stephen et al 2023.
-He reported that herbicide spray delayed weed growth and improved vegetative yield few weeks after application.
+This result is in line with the observations of Stephen et al (2023).
+They reported that herbicide spray delayed weed growth and improved vegetative yield few weeks after application.
 The findings from this study will assist farmers with the knowledge of when to control weed infestation on fluted pumpkin plants.
 Knowing the appropriate timing for applying chemical for weed control will help the farmers manage weed more effectively and sustainably.

 Conclusion.